SimonDanisch/AbstractNumbers.jl/README.md

 ```

-Now, `MyNumber` will have all functions defined for it :)
+Now, `MyNumber` will have all functions defined for it. :)
-If you need some functions to behave diferently, just overload those functions with your concrete type!
+If you need some functions to behave differently, just overload those functions with your concrete type!

 # Implementation